Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

+Overall, we find 185,535 distinct pools.
+In Figure~\ref{fig:poolsPopularNetworks}, we plot the most popular ad networks whose \texttt{DIRECT} identifiers are used to form pools.
+We plot (i) the percentage of all detected pools formed by identifiers of a specific ad network (green line), and (ii) the percentage of identifiers that each ad network has issued and are used to form pools (black bars).
 First, we observe that all ad networks that dominate the market (Figure~\ref{fig:identifiersPopularNetworks}) also allow their identifiers to form pools.
 Most prominently, direct identifiers issued by Google form 35\% of all pools in our dataset, while Taboola's identifiers form 6\% of all pools.
-This is not innately damaging for the ecosystem, since, websites operated by the same entity are allowed to use the same identifiers.
-Nonetheless, we also observe that over 70\% of the \texttt{DIRECT} identifiers from Pubmatic, RubiconProject, IndexExchange and OpenX are used to form pools.
-This suggests that not all ad networks properly use \adstxt relationships or that they do not properly monitor how they identifiers are used.
+This is not innately damaging for the ecosystem.
+Nonetheless, we also observe that over 70\% of the \texttt{DIRECT} identifiers from 4 popular ad networks are used to form pools.
+This suggests that not all ad networks properly use \adstxt relationships or that they do not properly monitor how their identifiers are used.